Full Text View

 ClinicalTrials.gov Identifier: NCT00039741

 Little is known about what treatment combinations are best for HIV infected children.
-This study will examine the long-term effectiveness of different anti-HIV drug combinations in children and strategies for switching treatment if the first treatment does not work.
-The study will enroll children who have not previously taken anti-HIV medication.
-Participants in this study will be recruited in both the United States and in Europe.
+This study examined the long-term effectiveness of different anti-HIV drug combinations in children and strategies for switching treatment if the first treatment does not work.
+The study enrolled children who had not previously taken anti-HIV medication.
+Participants in this study were recruited in the United States, South America and Europe.

 Some European children may also enroll in a substudy that will observe changes in body fat in children taking anti-HIV medications.